 Start with the Positive

 Never open the feedback with something negative because your opening remarks set the tone for the rest of the conversation.
 You want the person receiving feedback to feel comfortable and trusting, so start off with a few things that they are doing well.
 Let them know their strengths and try to give more positive comments than negative ones to continue encouraging them.

-If you are giving someone negative feedback, it will be most constructive if you do it during real time or shortly thereafter.
+If you are giving someone negative feedback, it will be most constructive if you do it right away or shortly thereafter the incident occured.
 Both of you will have a better understanding of what happened, and the receiver can start improving immediately.
 Additionally, this allows them to focus on one thing at a time, rather than swallow all of the feedback for the past few months at once.